 In between the different sessions and the lunch and coffee breaks, participants were given enough time for networking, visiting the market place, watching overwhelming UN augmented reality-videos or just sharing their experience inspired by talks, dialogues and pitches on the live stage.

-Highlight of this global get together is the award show with innovative initiatives being honoured and getting the recognition that they rightly deserve.
+Highlight of this global get together is the award show with innovative initiatives being honored and getting the recognition that they rightly deserve.

 Sustainable projects that were creating impact and leading to change were submitted from all over the world in six different categories.
 Initiatives like the Crowdmap for sexual violence from Mumbai, the block chain technology tackling ocean plastic and global poverty, or the campaign from Lebanon that led to the repeal of Article 522, the infamous rape-marriage law, were a few of the winners.
 One can only imagine how hard it would have been for the jury to decide among the huge amount of entries, equally engaging and interesting to say the least.